DmitriLyalikov/pdt-extract/README.md

 ![d-0-55.png](doc_imgs%2Fd-0-55.png)

 ### Smoothing (Gaussian blur)
-To reduce the image noise, a guassian filter is applied to every pixel in the image.
+To reduce the image noise, a Gaussian filter is applied to every pixel in the image.
 The function acts as a filter, blurring the edges and reducing the contrast between adjacent pixels.
 The degree of blurring is controlled by the standard deviation (sigma).
 A larger sigma results in more blue